turingschool/front-end-curriculum/lessons/localization.md

 ## What is Localization/Internationalization?
 Localization is the process of adapting an existing website to local language and culture.
 Internationalization describes the patterns, strategies and conventions an application should use in order to facilitate easier localization in the future.
 While not every app you build will need to be localized, it's important to keep internationalization strategies in mind when building an app that may need to reach wider audiences in the future.

 Many people mistakenly believe localization simply refers to rendering the page text in multiple languages.
 In reality, it's a bit more involved than that.
+There are many technical and design decisions that are affected by localization, which we'll learn more about later in this lesson.

-You'll often hear of these terms as acronyms: l10n and i18n.
-(The first letter of the word, how many letters exist before the last letter of the word.)
+You'll often hear of these terms described with the following acronyms: l10n and i18n.
+(The first letter of the word, how many letters exist before the last letter of the word, and the last letter of the word.
+Really not any easier to say and just more confusing to see.)
 These acronyms are often used in the naming of libraries that help us achieve internationalization and localization goals.

 ## Detecting a User's Locale
 If we want to localize our application, the first thing we need to do is detect what locale your user prefers.
 A locale denotes a bit more than just language -- it also signifies cultural preferences in how the language should be expressed.